Skip to content

 Is the Seven Rila Lakes hike worth it?

-Yes, and it is the one mountain day almost every visitor to Bulgaria should make room for.
+Yes, and it’s the one mountain day almost every visitor to Bulgaria should make room for.
 The effort is modest, the payoff is huge, and the chairlift does the hard climbing for you.
-Go on a clear weekday, take an early lift, push up to the ridge for the full seven-lake view, and you will understand why this is the country’s most photographed hike.
+A car-free day out of Sofia comes to 46 EUR: 30 for the shuttle, 16 for the lift, plus whatever you eat at the hut.
+Go on a clear weekday that’s not a Monday, take the first chairs, push up to the ridge, and you’ll see why this is the country’s most photographed hike.

-Pairing it with the rest of the Rila mountains is easy.
-The Rila Monastery sits in the same massif and makes a natural second day, though it is a separate valley and a separate trip, not a combined one.
-Browse more of Bulgaria’s top attractions, plan the capital you will be based in with our guide to things to do in Sofia, or fit the lakes into a longer loop with our 7-day Bulgaria itinerary.
+The Rila Monastery sits in the same massif and makes a natural second day, a separate valley and a separate trip unless you book the combo shuttle; our guide to getting from Sofia to Rila Monastery covers that run in detail.
+Browse more of Bulgaria’s top attractions, plan the capital you’ll be based in with things to do in Sofia, or fit the lakes into a longer loop with our 7-day Bulgaria itinerary.
+Don’t bolt the hike onto a monastery circuit: the Rila-Rozhen-Bachkovo drive is five different days, and the chairlift’s Monday trap is exactly why.

 Admission and opening hours